ChrisDelf/mud_backend/README.md

 <------------------------------------- Game related endpoints

-game information request
+game information request.

 type:get
 #
-/game/monsterlist/{mapid}
+/game/monsterlist/{mapid}.
-Description:
+Description:.
-Returns a list of monsters related to the map that is generated
+Returns a list of monsters related to the map that is generated.
 #

 type:get
 #
-/game/generatemap/{userid}
+/game/generatemap/{userid}.
-Description:
+Description:.
-Generates a dungeon map and returns the map and user object
+Generates a dungeon map and returns the map and user object.

-example output
+example output:
 ```{
     "mapid": 13,
     "width": 50,